tmds/Tmds.Ssh/README.md

   ValueTask DeleteFileAsync(string path, CancellationToken cancellationToken = default);

   // Does not throw if the path is an existing directory, or a link to one.
-  ValueTask CreateDirectoryAsync(string path, CancellationToken cancellationToken = default);
-  ValueTask CreateDirectoryAsync(string path, bool createParents, CancellationToken cancellationToken = default);
+  ValueTask CreateDirectoryAsync(string path, CancellationToken cancellationToken);
-  ValueTask CreateDirectoryAsync(string path, bool createParents, UnixFilePermissions createPermissions, CancellationToken cancellationToken = default);
+  ValueTask CreateDirectoryAsync(string path, bool createParents = false, UnixFilePermissions createPermissions = DefaultCreateDirectoryPermissions, CancellationToken cancellationToken = default);
   // Throws if the path exists.
-  ValueTask CreateNewDirectoryAsync(string path, CancellationToken cancellationToken = default);
-  ValueTask CreateNewDirectoryAsync(string path, bool createParents, CancellationToken cancellationToken = default);
+  ValueTask CreateNewDirectoryAsync(string path, CancellationToken cancellationToken);
-  ValueTask CreateNewDirectoryAsync(string path, bool createParents, UnixFilePermissions permissions, CancellationToken cancellationToken = default);
+  ValueTask CreateNewDirectoryAsync(string path, bool createParents = false, UnixFilePermissions permissions = DefaultCreateDirectoryPermissions, CancellationToken cancellationToken = default);

   // Does not throw if the path did not exist.
   ValueTask DeleteDirectoryAsync(string path, CancellationToken cancellationToken = default);